Table of Contents

 There are three types of operative delivery that can be done in the second stage of

 - It involves placement of a soft plastic cup over the fetus’s head and suction is applied so the cup is attached firmly to the scalp.
 During a contraction, the doctor or midwife pulls on the cup to aid in the descent of the head.

 - The major complications of a vacuum-assisted operative delivery include a cephalhematoma from excess suction on the fetal scalp, a scalp laceration, or, more rarely, an intracranial bleed from an excessive force applied to the head.

 - The second type of operative delivery is forceps-assisted vaginal delivery.
 There are numerous types of forceps that can be used and the doctor generally chooses the forceps type he or she is most familiar with using.

 - The forceps device has two halves and one half is placed on one side of the fetal head, while the other half is placed on the other side of the fetal head.
-The two halves are connected and, during a contraction, the device is pulled on to assist in descent of the fetal head.
+The two halves are connected and, during a contraction, the device is pulled on to assist in the descent of the fetal head.

 - In forceps-assisted deliveries, there needs to be adequate analgesia of the perineum and birth canal.
 This requires a pudendal block or epidural anesthesia.